 Cutting Felt with Cricut; Tips and Tricks

 If you are new to your Cricut I recommend you check out THIS course from Cori at Hey Lets Make Stuff.
 She is the master of all things Cricut!
+Then check out THESE must have Cricut supplies.
 If you are looking to cut fabric and not just felt, then THIS post is for you.

 Can cricut cut felt?
 Will Cricut cut felt?

 YES!
 You can cut felt with the Cricut Explore and the Cricut Maker.
 There are more options for cutting felt with your Maker but you can most definitely cut felt on most of your Cricut machines.
 The Cricut Maker is my go to felt cutting machine.
 Check out THESE felt bookmarks cut with the Cricut Maker.

 How to cut felt on Cricut Explore?